jpetazzo/python-on-dotcloud/README.rst

 NewRelic
 --------
-If you would like to use NewRelic to monitor your python application all you need to do is add an environment variable with your new_relic license key, and this build script will do the rest.
+If you would like to use NewRelic to monitor your python application all you need to do is add an environment variable with your new_relic license key and application name, and this build script will do the rest.

 Here is an example of a dotcloud.yml with NewRelic turned on::